Kingisline/AI-Phishing-Tool/readme.md

-## This is tool used to identify the Phishing in Gmail
+## This is tool used to identify the Phishing Activity in Gmail

 ## How to use?
 ---